richkylet/richkylet.github.io/Github.md

 * [LaTeX templates](https://github.com/richkylet/LaTeX): Various templates used for documents generated in LaTeX.

 * [Analysis tools](https://github.com/richkylet/analysis-tools): An assortment of tools and scripts used during my PhD work (MATLAB, Python, and R) as well as some scripts written for fun.

+* [Kaggle challenges](https://github.com/richkylet/kaggleChallenges): An assortment of personal projects and Kaggle challenges.
+Many analyses here are only at beginning stages.